How to Create a Language Learning App Like Duolingo?

 Build a language-learning application with the following features provided (read below).

-Creating a language learning app, you should take care of the authorization system.
+In creating a language learning app, you should take care of the authorization system.
 Duolingo has solved the problem very simply: you answer a few questions (age, sex, email, name), enter the password and it's done!

 To further simplify the whole process, we recommend that you add the ability to authorize using social networks.